Why is my first contact with Cuddles Academy online and by text?

 My child has a food allergy.
 Are you able to accommodate a change in diet?

-Your child will need a doctors note for most food substitutions.
-With the doctors information on file, we will provide an appropriate substitution (example, if your child is allergic to eggs, we will subsitute a different protein such as chicken or cheese.)
+Your child will need an allergy test and doctor's note for most food substitutions.
+With the doctor's information on file, we will provide an appropriate substitution (example, if your child is allergic to eggs, we will substitute a different protein such as chicken or cheese.)
 This is regulated by the USDA food program that oversees our child care, so we will be turning in the documentation and confirming with them through the process.

 It's my child's birthday! (or other special occasion) Can I bring treats to share with the group?

-1) All food served to the children is prepared meeting food safety standards (I have received training and obtained CA Food Handlers Card).
-To consistently meet this standard, any food brought by families to share with the group must be store bought (this can include purchased bakery items).
+2) All food served to the children is prepared meeting food safety standards (I have received training and obtained CA Food Handlers Card).
+To consistently meet this standard, any food brought by families to share with the group must be store-bought.

-2) It is very important to please speak with me first so that we can discuss any allergies or limitations that children in care may have.
+3) It is very important to please speak with me first so that we can discuss any allergies or limitations that children in care may have.
+(Please check each time as the children being served may have changed.)

 What are some steps I can take to verify that a childcare program is good?

-For a list of best practices, click on our Program Design Checklist and scroll to the bottom of the page.
+For a list of best practices, click on our Resources page and scroll to the bottom.
 This breaks down the different things to consider such as safety, curriculum, and environment to help you asses if the child care program will meet your needs.

 Here are some additional suggestions for evaluating both childcare centers and childcare homes:

-1) You are able to look up a facility's licensing reports through the California State Licensing website https://secure.dss.ca.gov/CareFacilitySearch/.
+1) You are able to look up a facility's licensing reports through the California State Licensing website CA State Facility Search Page.
 Here you can see if any complaints have been filed against the facility, and read the full reports from inspections.
 You are able to search by the “Facility Name,” but the easiest way to search will be using the licensing number or “Facility Number.”
 Legally all childcare's are required to list their licensing number on any advertizements/websites, but if you cannot locate it they should be able to easily provide it to you.

 2) If a childcare chooses to have other certifications and affiliations this may be seen as a sign that they are serious about their responsibilities and that they see themselves as professionals.
 (Note that this is not a requirement, simply a suggestion of signs that may help you feel comfortable in your choice.)
 Does the facility have other certifications beyond the required state licensing?
 Are they affiliated with other child development organizations?